bdhero/bdhero-fat/README.md

 ### GPL 3.0

-> BDAutoMuxer - Automated Blu-ray muxing tool
+> BDHero - Automated Blu-ray muxing tool
 > Copyright (C) 2012-2013 Andrew C. Dvorak (andy@andydvorak.net)

 > This program is free software: you can redistribute it and/or modify